neofilisoft/wyrm/docs/Docs.md

 - Line comments start with `//`.
 - Block comments use `/*` and `*/`.
 - Documentation comments start with `///`.
-- Semicolons are optional at statement boundaries.
+- Semicolons are optional at most statement boundaries.
+- `use` statements require a trailing semicolon: `use module.wyr;`
 - Blocks use `{` and `}`.

 ## Values